Have you ever heard the phrase “everyone’s a writer”?

 - Tie the information in the article back to a reason your reader should take the next step.

-- Then make it clear what the next step is.
+- Make it clear what the next step is.
 In the content created by OE Studio on behalf of our customers, that next step is usually some form of “contact me.”

 - Make it super easy for them to take that step.
 Provide a contact method for them to use right alongside the CTA.
 If a customer has to scour your website in search of your contact info or next steps, you’re making it too hard.
 Good potential customers will take the easiest route, which is to give up.